 Reproducibility and consistency: Automated mobile UI testing provides consistency and reproducibility compared to manual human testing.

 UI component functionality and its design are multi-faceted.
 It needs attention to detail, good judgment, and defined scopes.
 For example, a tester should have a checklist to ensure all aspects of the frontend interface are covered in the testing, such as fonts, color schemes, hyperlinks, Ui components, alignment, content, and expected behavior of the UI.

-Positioning, length, size, alignment, and width of all UI elements
+Automated UI testing will need you to check the positioning, length, size, alignment, and width of all UI elements

-Data entry in fields for numbers, texts, special and invalid characters
+While performing automated UI testing, check data entry in fields for numbers, texts, special and invalid characters

 1. What role does exploratory testing play in web UI testing?